|A Zuni Fetish|

 We've been convinced we need to invest time and money in using online social tools in order to be successful in our personal or business lives.
 But how many of us that have used dating sites have actually checked the statistics to see if getting matched on a dating site works out any better (or worse!) in the end than getting matched not-on-line?
-(Update on February 6, 2012: Online dating survey suggests it's no better than meeting at a bar.)
-Good hard data is surprisingly hard to find, and you would think that sites like eHarmony would feature such data front and center on their web site if they had it, but they don't - try to find it on their web site.
+(Update in February 2012: Online dating survey suggests it's no better than meeting at a bar.)
+[Update in February 2013: Online Dating Study Determines Users Have Only .03% Chance of Finding Lasting Love] Good hard data is surprisingly hard to find, and you would think that sites like eHarmony would feature such data front and center on their web site if they had it, but they don't - try to find it on their web site.
 Disclaimer: I could have spent more time trying to find this data so it may well be out there, I just couldn't find it.
 If you find it, post a comment here and let me know!

 Interestingly enough, with the advent of viral marketing techniques, we now do the advertising for social web sites when we bring new people into our network.
 LinkedIn doesn't need to show you an ad during the Superbowl because their users are actively recruiting new users into the nework while the superbowl is actually going on!

 The reason we're worth so much to Facebook is that while we're sitting for 11.5 minutes per day in front of Facebook interacting with our network, Facebook is pushing ads to us based on all the personal stuff we've entered into Facebook, and enough of us are clicking through on those ads that Facebook is making many hundreds of millions of dollars in advertising revenue per year.